Batman: Arkham Origins

 - Ranks 7-10: Story predator scenarios

-These can all only be done in formal predator areas, either in the main quest or in some side missions.
-Try to have Rank 9 finished before you go to a hotel - the lobby will be good for Rank 10, and will unlock equipment needed for rank 11.
+- These can all only be done in formal predator areas, either in the main quest or in some side missions.
+You pretty much need to have Rank 9 finished before you go to a hotel - the lobby will be good for Rank 10, and will unlock a piece of equipment needed for rank 11.

 - Rank 11: Take out an enemy with the Sonic Shock Batarang.

-This requires clearing the aforementioned hotel lobby.
-Once you get it, go back out the way you came and get it in one of the locations above.
+- You get this piece of equipment when you clear Rank 10.
+Once you get it, 'go back out the way you came' and get it in one of the "cheese" locations above.